Oliver-RC/DjangoBookings/README.md

  ### Key User Features
   - Responsive site adapting to the screen size with the content not affected.
   - An index page providing the first time users with all the key information needed to know what the site is about.
-  - Restaurant menu page outlining the meal choices avaialble with further links to the specific meal page providing more information.
+  - Restaurant menu page outlining the meal choices available with further links to the specific meal page providing more information.
   - Bookings page for all users (signed up or not) to send a table reservation request.
   - Newsletter page for all users to sign up to the restaurants newsletter email subscription.
   - Blog page for users to see the latest blog news sent out by the restaurant.